 CRD(LEGAL) - INSURANCE AND ANNUITIES MANAGEMENT: HEALTH AND LIFE INSURANCE

-The Teacher Retirement System (TRS) shall implement and administer TRS-ActiveCare.
+The Teacher Retirement System (TRS) shall implement and administer the TRS-ActiveCare.
 TRS shall establish plans of group coverages for employees participating in the program and their dependents.
 Insurance Code 1579.051, .101

 Certain Part-Time Employees